 This approach is essential for obtaining full closure and justice in drunk driving accident cases.
 We help our clients understand the criminal prosecution of intoxicated drivers, and the influence victims can have in those prosecutions.

 Our firm has obtained many favorable judgments and settlements on behalf of individuals in Missouri and Illinois who have suffered injuries caused by intoxicated drivers – including a $2.3 million judgment against a Missouri drunk driver, and $775,000 settlement in a case involving an intoxicated Illinois driver.
 We aggressively prepare cases for trial and do not succumb to insurance company tactics to settle drunk driving cases for less than they are worth.

 In valuing cases, insurance companies will often not take into account their insured drivers’ intoxication.
 We have handled several cases where we settled cases for the full insurance policy limits, even though our clients had been advised by their previous attorneys to settle for less than the policy limits.

-Call our St. Louis drunk driving accident attorneys at Sansone, Sumner & Lauber today at (314) 863-0500 if you have been injured or a loved one has been killed by a drunk driver.
+Call our St. Louis drunk driving accident attorneys at Sansone & Lauber today at (314) 863-0500 if you have been injured by a drunk driver as a motorist or pedestrian.
 We can help you assess your legal rights.
 Your initial consultation is always free, and you don’t pay legal fees until you obtain compensation.